General Intents for Smart Contract Wallets

 We extend the entry point logic to include the logic of several identified common intent standards.
 These standards are registered with their own standard ID at entry point contract creation time.
 The functions validateUserIntent

-and executeUserIntent
+and executeIntentSegment

 for these standards are included as part of the entry point contracts code in order to reduce external calls and save gas.